 Kurdistan – Most Western nationalities, including EU citizens, the USA, Canada, and Australia, can obtain visa on arrival.
 It costs $75.

-Iraq – Since March 2021 and, for the first time in history, travelers can also obtain a visa on arrival when flying into Baghdad or Basra.
+Iraq – Since March 2021, travelers can also obtain a visa on arrival for 80 USD.

 The official currency is Iraqi Dinar